Industrial Demand for Silver is Increasing

 - Various Other Applications – In Soldering, Brazing Metals, Automotive Uses, and Water Purification, demand for Silver is increasing.

-Silver is used for its antimicrobial qualities in a variety of applications.
-Caustic pencils, used for warts and corns, are one application.
-Silver is also part of many deodorants.
+Silver is part of many deodorants.
 Lab coats used in medical applications often have Silver embedded.
-Some seals on food products also have Silver embedded in the seal.
+Some seals on food products have Silver embedded in the seal.
 It’s also used to slow down the rotting process for some wood used outdoors.

 Catalysts of all types benefit from Silver’s qualities as well.
-Silver is used to creating catalysts for industrial applications covering many different manufacturing types, including the most common plastics we use in our everyday lives.
+Silver is used to create catalysts for industrial applications covering many different manufacturing types, including the most common plastics we use daily.
 Ethylene oxide from catalysts is used for polyester.
-Other catalysts are used for formaldehyde, which is in many textiles, adhesives, insulators and more.
+Other catalysts are used for formaldehyde in many textiles, adhesives, insulators, and more.

 Silver is used in a variety of pigments, especially in stained glass.
 It also sees use in photography and printing.
 Both regular and 3D printing use Silver in inks.
 Silver oxide is also used for long-lasting batteries.

 Silver’s Value & Demand